erjiayu/MNP-2021-2022-Practice/README.md

 2. Make a branch in this repository.
 Make sure to include your name in the branch name.
 In the branch, add a .txt file with a couple sentences about why you're interested in joining MNP and what you want to learn.
 Don't stress too much about this, just keep it short and simple.
 3. Once you are done making edits to your branch, commit your changes and add a comment with your name and date.
 4. After all of your changes are made, make a pull request to merge your branch to the main branch.
+5. If interested, try these exercises using the command line.

 ## Exercise 1 Responses